-- The Lead-Based Paint Renovation, Repair and Painting Program is a federal regulatory program affecting contractors, property managers, and others who disturb painted surfaces. - It applies to residential houses, apartments, and child-occupied facilities such as schools and day-care centers built before 1978. - It includes pre-renovation education requirements as well as training, certification, and work practice requirements. - Pre-renovation education requirements are effective now: - Contractors, property managers, and others who perform renovations for compensation in residential houses, apartments, and child-occupied facilities built before 1978 are required to distribute a lead pamphlet before starting renovation work. - Training, certification, and work practice requirements become effective April 22, 2010: - Firms are required to be certified, their employees must be trained in use of lead-safe work practices, and lead-safe work practices that minimize occupants' exposure to lead hazards must be followed. - Renovation is broadly defined as any activity that disturbs painted surfaces and includes most repair, remodeling, and maintenance activities, including window replacement. - The program includes requirements implementing both Section 402(c) and 406(b) of the Toxic Substances Control Act (TSCA). (www.epa.gov/lead/pubs/titleten.html) - EPA's lead regulations can be found at 40 CFR Part 745, Subpart E.
+- The Lead-Based Paint Renovation, Repair and Painting Program is a federal regulatory program affecting contractors, property managers, and others who disturb painted surfaces. - It applies to residential houses, apartments, and child-occupied facilities such as schools and day-care centers built before 1978. - It includes pre-renovation education requirements as well as training, certification, and work practice requirements. - Pre-renovation education requirements: - Contractors, property managers, and others who perform renovations for compensation in residential houses, apartments, and child-occupied facilities built before 1978 are required to distribute a lead pamphlet before starting renovation work. - Training, certification, and work practice requirements: - Firms are required to be certified, their employees must be trained (either as a certified renovator or on-the-job by a certified renovator) in use of lead-safe work practices, and lead-safe work practices that minimize occupants' exposure to lead hazards must be followed. - Renovation is broadly defined as any activity that disturbs painted surfaces and includes most repair, remodeling, and maintenance activities, including window replacement. - The program includes requirements implementing both Section 402(c) and 406(b) of the Toxic Substances Control Act (TSCA). (www.epa.gov/lead/pubs/titleten.html) - EPA's lead regulations can be found at 40 CFR Part 745, Subpart E.